 Kegels are Just the Beginning

 Let’s first get into underactive muscles a bit.
 Classically, you may have a friend who has confided in you over lunch about urinary leaking when running or doing jumping jacks after having children.
 I was one of those women.
-I had two kids back to back and had no rehabilitation in between.
+I had two kids back to back and had no pelvic floor rehabilitation in between.
 Just like many women, I was an overwhelmed mom and wanted to work out but didn’t have the time.
 Instead, I would use the restroom right before any high-intensity workouts.
 I even managed to train for a marathon but had to keep my bladder mostly on low to make sure I didn’t leak.

 Finding your Kegels

 Treating under-active muscles are a challenge because a great percentage of people don’t actually know how to do a Kegel correctly.
-Another hurdle is that the muscles of the pelvic floor are not seen, so they are easily forgotten- so continuity is less likely.
+Another hurdle is that the muscles of the pelvic floor are not seen, so they are easily forgotten, so continuity is less likely.
 When we have issues with knee pain, back pain, arm pain, etc. we are often directed towards physical therapy as a non-surgical intervention.
-Historically, medicine has revealed itself in layers- this is incredibly relevant in the field of pelvic pain.
+Historically, medicine has revealed itself in layers—this is incredibly relevant in the field of pelvic pain.
 Physical therapists have been using their skill set to treat pelvic pathology for 20 years or so, and pelvic pain physicians have only started to bring their skill set into the field more recently.
 This synergy between the two fields is helping us to catch up and help patients who used to have few resources available to them.

 The purpose of Kegels is to strengthen the pelvic floor.
 The first step is properly identifying your pelvic floor muscles.
 The ultimate goal is to squeeze and lift the muscles and then release the muscles back to resting level.
 Making sure to relax and rest in between the next Kegel.
-If you find yourself tensing your butt, back or leg muscles are you doing it wrong.
+If you find yourself tensing your butt, back or leg muscles you are doing it wrong.
 A proper Kegel is meant to isolate the muscle, squeezing and lifting the three entrances to the vagina, urethra, and anus.
-I often tell patients to lift their muscles like they are holding in urine or stool.
+I often tell patients to lift their muscles like they are holding in urination or stool.
 In this case, it is important not to push down or increase abdominal pressure because this can make the pelvic floor worse.

 Do I Need Treatment?

-If you find yourself tensing your butt, back or leg muscles are you doing a Kegel exercise wrong.
+If you find yourself tensing your butt, back or leg muscles you are doing a Kegel exercise wrong.

-What Happens in Pelvic Rehabilitation Therapy?
+What Happens in Pelvic Floor Rehabilitation Therapy?

 A pelvic physical therapist works one on one to help the patient identify their pelvic floor.
 They also create a home exercise program for the patient that includes a variety of different exercises to be done by the patient.
 Typically, the therapist will run through these exercises to make sure the patient is proficient in each type of exercise.
 There are many products that you may have seen on commercials, social media and women’s health stores including Kegel weights and personal trainer tools.
 Before jumping the gun and purchasing products, I always suggest patients reach out to a local pelvic physical therapist for proper examination to confirm the state of your pelvic floor muscles.